 2) The air gap between panes

 Windows generally have an air gap between two or three panes of glass.
 The air gap provides extra protection by trapping warm air in between and staving off cold drafts.
-This precaution helps insulate your home and lower your heating bills too.
+This precaution helps insulate your home and lower your heating bills, too.

 3) Use glass coating